d3netxer/osm-creating-historical-tiles/README.md

 -Experimental features
 -Halfway down the page "Enable Download Resumption"

-#### Use OSM-history-splitter to cut out a smaller section pbf from world pbf:
+#### (Optional Step if downloading the whole OSM Planet File) Use OSM-history-splitter to cut out a smaller section pbf from world pbf:

 To do this you need to create a config file that specifies the bounding box of your area of interest.
 Look inside the files folder of this repo to see an example config file for Nepal.